-A. Realize the advanced features in JAVA.
+A. Help students realize the advanced features in JAVA.
 B. Establish the relationship between the core and advanced JAVA frameworks.
 C. Understand problems where Advanced JAVA is required.
 D. Evaluate the advantages and short comings of advanced JAVA E. Understand how frameworks and APIs are designed.